rachelmoon290/project1/README.md

 This is an error page template for some errors that may take place while users are using the website.

 ## error2.html
-This is an error page especially for the checkin_submission page error, with a button that brings back to location.html url that requires a specific location_id.
+This is an error page especially for the checkin_submission html error (when user submits more than one checkin at a same location), with a button that brings back to location.html, which requires a specific location_id.

 ## style.css
-This is a stylesheet that determines styles for all the pages in my Weather.Info website.
+Although this website mainly implements bootstrap features for styling, this stylesheet specifies styles for some elements in html files.

 ## d79kdcuj6gsi9t.sql
 This is the sql file of the database(users, location, checkin table) that the website requires in order to operate.